dkvz/new-blog-poc/README.md

 - [x] Add the full size svg in noscript tags.
 - [ ] With the gray gradient background, the transparency on the main sections of the home page is sort of useless (see `content-card--transp`).
 - [x] Re-add the reveal animations for cards?
-- [ ] Re-add the page transition animation (styles are already there)
+- [x] Re-add the page transition animation (styles are already there)
 - [ ] Socials should be in the menu.
-- [ ] My typography is usually bad, especially on large screens.
+- [ ] My typography is usually bad, especially on large screens and the article page looks BAD.
 - [x] Reconcile menu code in article.html.
 - [ ] Always check reader mode - I had issues with my icons not having a fixed size.
 - [ ] Les paragraphes doivent être bien plus aérés pour les articles - Encore plus sur grand écran.